Operator learning meets inverse problems: A probabilistic perspective: Learning inverse problem solvers

 where $\mathsf{K}_\delta$ is a set of perturbed data with distance at most $\delta$ away from $\domain(\Psi^\star)$.
 The advantage of this approach is that the stability of the learned map $\widehat{\Psi}$ is never needed.
 However, finer properties of the extension are required \cite{de2025extension}.

 One way to decouple the role of regularization from inverse map training is to build regularization into the training data itself \cite{chen2023let}.
 This method trains approximate inverse maps on data consisting of regularized inverse problem solutions.
 These data are obtained from classical inverse solvers, e.g., Tikhonov or Bayesian regularization.
 The insight is that training on pre-regularized data corresponds to learning a regularized inverse map instead of $\Psi^\star$ \cite{chen2023let,nguyen2024tnet}.
 While this addresses the noisy data problem, the target regularized inverse no longer exactly solves the inverse problem on the range of $\cG$.
 That is, it does not extend the true inverse.
 This reflects a tradeoff between accuracy and regularization in the operator learning setting.
 Similar considerations arise when choosing to define the inverse map outside of its domain as a point estimator of a Bayesian posterior, such as the posterior mean~\cite{marzouk2025discussion}.
+In practice, trained inverse maps will not extend the true inverse map, regardless of whether the training data is pre-regularized or not.

 The need to work with extensions does not arise in forward operator learning.
 Moreover, traditional inverse solvers handle data outside of the range of $\cG$ by explicitly prescribing regularization.
 In contrast, the minimization of \eqref{eqn:erm_ip} implicitly encodes regularization~\cite{bishop1995training}.
 This regularization mechanism of learned inverse solvers is not well understood.
 Therefore, analyzing and interpreting the properties of regularization in end-to-end learned inverse maps is a vital direction for future research.